cilium/cilium/Documentation/cmdref/cilium-operator-aws.md

       --identity-gc-rate-interval duration        Interval used for rate limiting the GC of security identities (default 1m0s)
       --identity-gc-rate-limit int                Maximum number of security identities that will be deleted within the identity-gc-rate-interval (default 2500)
-      --identity-heartbeat-timeout duration       Timeout after which identity expires on lack of heartbeat (default 30m0s) --instance-tags-filter stringToString       EC2 Instance tags in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag (default [])
+      --identity-heartbeat-timeout duration       Timeout after which identity expires on lack of heartbeat (default 30m0s) --instance-tags-filter map                  EC2 Instance tags in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag
       --ipam string                               Backend to use for IPAM (default "eni") --k8s-api-server string                     Kubernetes API server URL
       --k8s-client-burst int                      Burst value allowed for the K8s client